The problem is that there is no API for it and that under newer Windows Version you are no longer suppose to call executables from a Windows Service.

 size = Exclude files that are smaller or bigger than a certain number of kBytes -10 includes all files that are smaller then 10kb, 1000 includes all files that are bigger than 1000kb.
 0 ignores the size of the file.

 encrypt = The allowed values are 'true' and 'false'.
 Default is false, when set to 'true' the zip file is encrypted with an AES256 algorithm.
-You can view the content of the file in Windows Explorer, but to extract the content you need a tool that supports this decryption such as WinZip or 7Zip.
+You can view the list of the files in the zip file in Windows Explorer, but to extract the content you need a tool that supports this decryption such as WinZip or 7Zip.
 The password for the encryption has to be specified in kampot.config in the setting 'ContentPassword'.
-It has to be encrypted, see at the Skydrive Action below for more details.
+It has to be encrypted, see 'Encrypting passwords' below for more details.

 updatepackage = The allowed values are 'true' and 'false'.
 Default is false, if set to 'true' the files are added to a file with the same name if it exists, if set to 'false' that file will be deleted and a new file will be created.